hanahaneull/Discord-Sp00kbot/README.md

 ## Disclaimer

-Selfbot are againt Discord TOS
+Selfbot are againt Discord TOS.

-I'm not responsible if something happens to your account
+I'm not responsible if something happens to .your account

 ## Contributing